Suessa Pometia

 It is clear also that it survived its capture by Tarquin, and even appears again in the wars of the Republic with the Volscians, as a place of great power and importance.
-Livy indeed calls it a Colonia Latina, but we have no account of its having become such.
+Livy indeed calls it a Colonia Latina, but there is no account of it becoming such.
 It, however, revolted (according to his account) in 503 BC together with Cora and with the assistance of the Aurunci, and was not taken until the following year, by Sp.
 Cassius, when the city was destroyed and the inhabitants sold as slaves.
 It nevertheless appears again a few years afterwards (495 BC) in the hands of the Volscians, at which time children of the leading men of the city were offered as hostages to prevent war, but when war broke out soon afterwards the city was again taken and pillaged by the consul Publius Servilius Priscus Structus.

 This time the blow seems to have been decisive; for the name of Suessa Pometia is never again mentioned in history, and all trace of it disappears.
 Pliny notices it among the cities which were in his time utterly extinct. and no record seems to have been preserved even of its site.
 We are, however, distinctly told that the Pomptinus ager and the Pomptine tribe derived their appellation from this city, and there can therefore be no doubt that it stood in that district or on the verge of it.

+According to modern theories, the city would stood near Cisterna di Latina, or maybe coincided with Borgo Podgora (Latina); or the Latin Pometia or Suessa Pometia would have been none other than Satricum before the Volscian conquest of 488 BC by Gneus Marcius Coriolanus, in consequence of which the city would assumed the Volscian name.